sayrer/go-idna/README.md

 # go-idna
 IDNA conversion in Go

-The input is not a U-label, and the result is not an A-label:
+In this example, the input is not a U-label, and the result is not an A-label:

 ```
 $ go run idn.go 🕵💻.st